nyxpho/evidense/README.md

 the Twitter Streaming API.
 The output_file.txt contains on each line a timestamp separated by a tab from the filtered and tagged text of a tweet.

+# Running Evidense
+Usage:
+python evidense.py current_month.txt previous_month.txt

+The code will compute the top 10 events in the current_month.txt file.
+The previous_month.txt file is used in order to compute statistics for the locations.
+Smaller time periods can be used, but for meaningfull results we recommend at least one week of data.
+The files previous_month.txt and current_month.txt should be obtained by running the script process_file.py.